 Ideally, you’d have a veggie-packed smoothie every day, but after my 2012 protein green smoothie obsession, I realize that can get VERY old and blah.
 And that is how frozen berries became my best friend.
 If you want to be a rockstar at something, it helps if you actually enjoy it.

 One of the biggest ones: beware of sugar!
 I never add sugar to my smoothies (or even juice), but once in awhile I’ll add honey or agave nectar.
 While these are a little healthier, they’re still sugar in the end.
 Try to find alternatives to the bad.
 Fruit is a great option to add some pizzazz to an otherwise boring smoothie.
 Blueberries, for example, are my best friend.

 Recipes to Try

 I’ve featured several smoothie recipes on here, as well as protein shakes and a smoothie bowl.
 Check some of them out:

-Almond Oatmeal Breakfast Smoothie, Antioxidant-Rich Protein Smoothie, Berry Spinach Smoothie, Chocolate Peanut Butter & Banana Protein Smoothie, Cranberry Chia Smoothie, Green Smoothie Bowl, Mocha Protein Shake, Protein Spinach Smoothie, Strawberry Chocolate Protein Shake, and Tropical Smoothie.
+Almond Oatmeal Breakfast Smoothie, Antioxidant-Rich Protein Smoothie, Berry Spinach Smoothie, Chocolate Peanut Butter & Banana Protein Smoothie, Cranberry Chia Smoothie, Green Smoothie Bowl, Mocha Protein Shake, Strawberry Chocolate Protein Shake, and Tropical Smoothie.

 Do you ever drink smoothies in place of meals?
 What’s your go-to?
-When I very rarely do, I use my Berry Spinach Smoothie recipe.
+When I do, I often use my Berry Spinach Smoothie recipe.